jaanga/jaanga.github.io/demo/doug-d/obj-to-csv/README.md

 2019-12-19

 - Getting closer
-- Still some very short sedments showing up
+- Still some very short segments showing up
 * Need to work on standardizing all the normals and connecting adjoing segments